NodeBB-Community/nodebb-grunt/README.md

 ## Installation

- + Clone this repository into your NodeBB Forum path (or into any path containing the NodeBB Forum as sub-directory)
+ + Download the *Gruntfile.coffee* from this project into your NodeBB-path or any directory containing the NodeBB Forum as sub-directory (clone of this repository would overwrite the README.md file of NodeBB)
  + run `npm install grunt grunt-coffee grunt-contrib-clean grunt-contrib-copy grunt-contrib-coffee grunt-contrib-uglify grunt-contrib-watch` from within your NodeBB-directory
  + setup your module-directory, e.g. by creating custom_modules/